TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: METHODOLOGY

+These semantic embeddings interact with visual features extracted from the backbone network to condition the segmentation process.
+Specifically, $E$ is projected to a visual-compatible dimension using a linear layer followed by ReLU activation, yielding a task encoding tensor.
+This tensor is then concatenated with adaptive average-pooled visual features (repeated across $K$ classes) to form conditional inputs for a controller network.
+The controller generates dynamic parameters (weights and biases) for a per-class segmentation head, enabling adaptive segmentation that incorporates organ-specific semantics and inter-organ relationships.

-Unlike traditional One-Hot encoding, the semantic embeddings $e_k$ generated by the CLIP text encoder capture the semantic relationships between organs.
-For example, the liver and pancreas are anatomically adjacent, and their corresponding text prompts ``A photo of a liver'' and ``A photo of a pancreas'' exhibit higher similarity in CLIP's semantic space.
-This similarity is measured by the cosine similarity between the semantic embeddings:
+\paragraph{Semantic Relationship Modeling:} The semantic embeddings $e_k$ capture the textual and semantic relationships between organs.
+The similarity is measured by the cosine similarity between the semantic embeddings:

 where $e_i$ and $e_j$ are the semantic embeddings of the $i$-th and $j$-th organs, respectively.
 This similarity guides the model in capturing inter-organ relationships during segmentation, providing richer prior knowledge for multi-organ segmentation tasks.
+Compared to traditional One-Hot encoding, the semantic embeddings generated by the PubMedCLIP text encoder offer advantages such as complex organ relationships and prior information learned during pre-training.